History of the NFL in Los Angeles: SoFi Stadium

 SoFi Stadium is located in Inglewood, California on the site of the former Hollywood Park Racetrack.
 It is the home of the Los Angeles Rams, the Los Angeles Chargers, and the LA Bowl.
-It also hosted Super Bowl LVI in February 2022 and will host the College Football Playoff National Championship in January 2023.
+It also hosted Super Bowl LVI in February 2022, as well as the College Football Playoff National Championship in January 2023.
 The sole NFL venue in the Los Angeles area, construction began in 2016 and was completed in 2020.
-The stadium has a capacity of 70,240 spectators for most events, with the ability to expand by 30,000 seats for larger events for a total of 100,240.
+The stadium can seat 70,240 spectators for most events, and 30,000 more for larger events, for a total of 100,240.
 In addition to the main stadium there is a connected performance venue called the YouTube Theater with a capacity of 6,000 seats that opened in 2021.

 The venue is part of a larger Hollywood Park development on the former racetrack property that aside from the stadium includes the Hollywood Park Casino, the headquarters of NFL Media which includes the NFL Network, NFL RedZone, NFL.com and the NFL app, and a master-planned neighborhood with over 8.5 e6sqft for office space and condominiums, a 12-screen Cinepolis movie theater, ballrooms, outdoor spaces for community programming, retail, a fitness center, a lake with a waterfall fountain, a luxury hotel, a brewery, high-scale restaurants and an open-air shopping and entertainment complex.